 - Recovery phone—Phone numbers must be in the E.164 format.
 They should start with the plus sign (+), followed by the country code, area code, and phone number.
 Entries can have a maximum of 15 digits.
 Example: +16505551212.

 - Employee ID—Some login challenges ask users to enter their employee ID.
 The ID can contain numbers, letters, and symbols.
 For details, see Add employee ID as a login challenge.

 - Work/Home Address—If you include commas or line breaks in an address, enclose the address in double quotation marks—for example, "123 Anystreet, Anytown"

 - New Primary Email: For editing existing user accounts only.
 Use this column to specify a new primary email address (username).

-- Org Unit Path—Use the format in the following examples to place users in an organizational unit—in either your top-level organization or an organization below it:
+- Org Unit Path—Use the format in the following examples to place users in an organizational unit—in either your parent organization or a child organization below it:

-If you're not sure which organization to place users, you can move them to another organization at any time after you upload them.
+If you're not sure which organization to place users in, you can move them to another organization at any time after you upload them.

 - /Students/First Grade

 - Password Hash Function—To use hashed passwords, specify one of the following supported hash functions: MD5, SHA-1, or crypt.
 The Password column must contain the hashed password.
 For example, if you use SHA-1 and the hash of password abc is xyz, enter xyz in the Password column.